 Acronyms and abbreviations

+BTU beacon time unit

+TBI target beacon interval

 General framework elements

 General

 Time base

 All nodes and coordinators are to establish a time reference base, as shown in Figure 4, if their medium access is to be scheduled in time, where the time axis is divided into beacon periods (superframes) of equal length and each beacon period (superframe) is composed of allocation slots of equal length and numbered from 0, 1, ..., s, where s ≤ 255.
 An allocation interval may be referenced in terms of the numbered allocation slot comprising it, and a point of time may be referenced in terms of the numbered allocation slots preceding or following it as appropriate.